troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Add indicator that an episode is live to the description.
 * --update-description-with-advisory
 Add content advisories (such as adult language) to description.
+* --update-description-with-artwork
+Some clients allow artwork to be embedded in the description using html image URLs.
+This option enables this.

 Extra Supported Tags and Features
 ---------------------------------